BlauGroup/RNMC/LGMC.md

 ```
 <ul>
 <li>
-<span style="color:#0066CC"> reactions </span>: this table is how reactions are defined in the simulation.
-Only reactions of up to two reactants and products are supported.
-Each row in the table represents one reaction with the following attributes. </li>
+<span style="color:#0066CC"> reactions </span>: this table is how reactions are defined in the simulation. <b> Only reactions of up to two reactants and products are supported.</b> Each row in the table represents one reaction with the following attributes. </li>
     <ul>
     <li> <span style="color:#006633"> reaction_id </span>: unique, starts at 0 and must increase in increments of one. </li>
     <li> <span style="color:#006633"> number_of_reactants/products </span>: either 0, 1, or 2. </li>